 If you are a decision maker wondering if bringing an interim executive into your organization will be accretive, this blog is for you.
 If you are a decision maker struggling to understand the value proposition of interim Executive Services, this blog is for you.
 If you are a decision maker that does not know how to structure or manage an interim engagement, this blog is for you.
 If you are a decision maker that wishes to maximize the value of an interim engagement not only to your organization but to your career, this blog is for you.

 About the Author: My name is Ray Snead.
-I have been practicing healthcare finance in a variety of capacities for over thirty five years.
-Some ten years ago, my life took a major turn when I started work with Tatum, LLC, an Interim Executive Services provider firm based in Atlanta that at the time had the largest Interim Executive Services practice in the healthcare industry.
+I have been practicing healthcare finance and administration as a permanent or interim executive for over thirty five years.
+Over ten years ago now, my life took a major turn when I started work with Tatum, LLC, an Interim Executive Services firm based in Atlanta that at the time had the largest Interim Executive Services practice in the healthcare industry.
 I found my calling in practice as an Interim Executive.
 Nothing provides a better opportunity to have a favorable, transformative impact in an organization that is in transition.
 At this stage of my career, I have become passionate about making a difference in healthcare organizations that improve their ability to serve their communities.
 I have become enamored with the potential of Interim Executive Services to have profound favorable effects on organizations.
-I have been a key figure in a number of incredible organizational transitions where the trajectory of an organization was altered for the better time after time.
+I have been a key figure in a number of incredible organizational transitions where the trajectory of an organization was literally altered for the better time and again.
 A brochure from The University of Alabama at Birmingham (UAB) launched my career in ways I could have never imagined.
 UAB’s Department of Health Services Administration is one of the top graduate health administration programs in the country.
-I was besotted by the program mantra of “Evidence based leadership in Healthcare Administration” due to my experience as an Interim Executive dealing with organizations that were experiencing difficulty sometimes due to decision making that had not been evidence based.
-My practice has shown me that one of the common characteristics of organizations that end up needing the services of Interim Executives is that they have compiled a consistent pattern of poor (non-evidence based) decision making.
+I was besotted by the program mantra of “Evidence based leadership in Healthcare Administration” due to my experience as an Interim Executive dealing with organizations that were experiencing difficulties sometimes due to decision making that had not been evidence based.
+My practice has shown me that one of the common characteristics of organizations that end up needing the services of Interim Executives is that they have compiled a consistent pattern of poor (non-evidence based) decision making spanning years in some cases.
 Seeing little risk from applying, I sent an application to UAB to enter the doctorate in healthcare administration program.
 Much to my surprise, I was admitted.
 When the time came for the dissertation part of the program, I was surprised to learn that no one had ever conducted dissertation research on the subject of Interim Executive Services in the history of the US Healthcare industry so the field was wide open for research.
 The University approved my dissertation proposal and I have gone on to become the only person to conduct such as study to date.
 I guess that makes me an expert of sorts.
 You can find my dissertation here.
 I look forward to developing original content for this blog and collaborating with thought leaders in the industry to develop content that adds value to the practice of Interim Executive Services.

 How to get in contact with me